kamilkloch/rest-benchmark/README.md

 ![tapir-async-profiler](results/tapir-async-profiler.png)

 Tapir interpreter accounts for 22% of total CPU cycles.
+This is for a simplistic scenario with a single route, minimal codec overhead, no extra tapir server interceptors.
+In a real-world case, the overhead will arguably be more pronounced.

 ## Acknowledgements